-As of March 31, 2006, the Company had \$162,223,000 of cash, cash equivalents and short-term and long-term investments.
-In addition, as of March 31, 2006, the Company had \$43,320,000 of additional liquidity available to it under the Company's Silicon Valley Bank Credit Line in the event the Company needs additional cash to pursue attractive strategic opportunities that may become available in the future (see Note 9).
+As of June 30, 2006, the Company had \$147,939,000 of cash, cash equivalents and short-term and long-term investments.
+In addition, as of June 30, 2006, the Company had \$43,320,000 of additional liquidity available to it under the Company's Silicon Valley Bank Credit Line in the event the Company needs additional cash to pursue attractive strategic opportunities that may become available in the future (see Note 9).
+The Silicon Valley Bank Credit Line was amended in August 2006 (see Note 17).
 While the Company had generated negative operating cash flow in each annual period since inception through 2003, commencing with the quarter ended September 30, 2003 the Company started to generate positive operating cash flow.
 Since then, the Company has generated cash flow from its operations throughout 2004 and 2005 and expects this trend to continue throughout 2006 and beyond.
 While the Company expects that its cash flow from operations will continue to grow, due to its recently announced Washington, D.C.
 Metro Area IBX Expansion Project and Chicago Metro Area IBX Expansion Project (see Note 2), the Company expects its cash flow used in investing activities, primarily as a result of its expected purchases of property and equipment to complete these expansion projects, will also increase and are expected to be greater than the Company's cash flows generated from operating activities.
-As a result, although the Company believes it has sufficient cash, coupled with anticipated cash generated from operating activities, to meet its currently identified business objectives for at least the next twelve months, the Company will investigate financing opportunities in connection with the Chicago Metro Area IBX Expansion Project in order to minimize expected cash outlays to pursue this project and in order to continue to meet its cash requirements to fund its other capital expenditures, debt service and corporate overhead requirements (excluding the purchases, sales and maturities of our short-term and long-term investments).
+As a result, although the Company believes it has sufficient cash, coupled with anticipated cash generated from operating activities, to meet its currently identified business objectives for at least the next twelve months, the Company will investigate financing opportunities in connection with the Chicago Metro Area IBX Expansion Project, as well as any significant future expansions, in order to minimize expected cash outlays to pursue this project and in order to continue to meet its cash requirements to fund its other capital expenditures, debt service and corporate overhead requirements (excluding the purchases, sales and maturities of ou